Tdude/headless-access-manager/DOCS.md

 Authentication uses JWT (JSON Web Tokens).
 Users authenticate with username/password to get a token, which is then included in subsequent API requests.

 ### Can I extend the plugin with custom roles or data types?
-The plugin is built to be extensible.
+Yaa, the plugin is built to be extensible.
 You can add custom roles or modify data structures by extending the plugin's classes or using WordPress hooks.

 ### Is the plugin GDPR compliant?
 The plugin stores only the data necessary for its functionality.
 Personal data handling should comply with your organization's GDPR policies.